mallikarjunm034/elitecompus/README.md

 - **Mobile Responsive**: Fully optimized for all device sizes
 - **🎠 Auto-Scrolling Testimonials Carousel**: Dynamic carousel with 33 student success stories
   - Auto-slides every 2 seconds towards right
-  - Responsive: Shows 1 card on mobile, 2 on tablet, 3 on desktop
+  - Responsive: Shows 1 card on mobile (< 640px / 5-inch+), 2 on tablet (640px-1024px), 3 on desktop (1024px+)
+  - Optimized for 5-inch and above screens with no text overlapping
   - Navigation arrows and dot indicators
   - Pauses on hover for better user experience
   - Smooth transitions with modern card designs
+  - Responsive text sizes and padding for all screen sizes

 ### Technical Features
 - **API Endpoint**: `/api/contact` for form submissions with validation